 - CBSE has added two-mark questions in the new format.
 Earlier, it used to have only one-mark, four-mark and six-mark questions.
 The two-markers will be worth a total of 16 marks.

-- 20% of the questions will fall in the ‘easy’ category, 60% will be ‘average’ and remaining 20% questions will come into ‘difficult’ section.
+- 20% of the questions will fall in the ‘easy’ category, 60% will be ‘average’ and the remaining 20% questions will come into the ‘difficult’ section.

 - Higher Order Thinking Skills (HOTS) questions of 10 marks.

 - The Very Short Answers (VSA) and Short Answers (SA) make up for 20 marks.

 - There will be no overall choice in the question paper.
 However, 30% internal choices will be given in 4 marks and 6 marks questions.